 Old valves may leak.
 When new tubeless tires are mounted, have new valves of the correct type installed.
 Tubeless tires must be mounted only on wheels designed for tubeless tires, i.e., wheels that have safety humps or ledges.
+As with any other tire air valve, the PAX System valve stem-pressure sensor combination must be in good condition to ensure its performance.
 Always utilize valve caps capable of containing the tire's inflation, should the valve core leak.
 The valve cap is the primary seal against air loss.
 Each tire and wheel assembly should be balanced to ensure proper tire and vehicle performance and to maintain tire warranty coverage.
 Tires and wheel assemblies that are not balanced may cause steering difficulties, a bumpy ride, and irregular tire wear.